kshitizvardhan/Animated-Product-Demo/README.md

 - **Animation**: Creating complex and smooth animations for various elements.
 - **Tweaks and Timelines**: Fine-tuning animations and managing sequences using timelines.
 - **Interactive Controls**: Implementing user interactions to control animations dynamically.

-## Thank You
+- **ScrollTrigger Plugin**: Animating elements based on scroll position, creating scroll-driven animations.
+- **Toggle Actions**: Managing start, pause, resume, and reverse actions in response to user interactions or specific triggers.
+- **useGSAP Hook**: Integrating GSAP with React using custom hooks for seamless animation management within functional components.
+- **MorphSVG**: Smoothly morphing one SVG shape into another.
+- **Draggable**: Making elements draggable and animating them accordingly.
+- **TextPlugin**: Animating text changes such as typewriting effects.
+- **SplitText**: Breaking text into individual characters, words, or lines for more detailed animations.
+- **ScrollSmoother**: Enhancing scroll performance and creating smooth scroll effects.

 Thank you for exploring the Animated Product Demo project!
-This project has provided me with valuable insights into combining 3D graphics with advanced animation techniques, preparing me to create dynamic and interactive web applications.
+This project has provided me with valuable insights into combining 3D graphics with advanced GSAP techniques, equipping me with the skills to create dynamic and interactive web applications.